 Power, poverty and place: why the local matters

-Join us for our monthly GM Policy Hub seminar series which focuses on a different regional policy agenda each month.
-In November we are focusing on poverty and why there is a need for our responses to it to be far more nuanced than the current social mobility agenda provides.
+Our monthly GM Policy Hub seminar series which focuses on a different regional policy agenda each month.
+In December 2022, we focused on poverty and why there is a need for our responses to it to be far more nuanced than the current social mobility agenda provides.

 ‘What we believe about low-income students - how we relate to them - in fact, it plays a considerable role in determining how we teach them’ (Robinson, 2007)